More earthquakes are being detected in Arizona than ever before.

-They even measure the smallest of quakes, the faint seismic trembles that we don’t even notice.
+They even measure minor quakes, the faint seismic trembles that we don’t notice.

 Listen to the story:

-Arizona was once considered to be a low-risk state for earthquakes, but it’s now ranked 13th for seismic activity.
+Arizona was once considered a low-risk state for earthquakes, but it’s now ranked 13th for seismic activity.

-Seismologists starting paying more attention to Arizona after comprehensive surveys a few years ago revealed more geologic instability than previously believed.
+Seismologists started paying more attention to Arizona after comprehensive surveys a few years ago revealed more geologic instability than previously believed.

 The mobile, three-year USArray survey looked at Arizona earthquakes for three years, using more than 400 sensors.
 USArray is operated by the National Science Foundation’s seismic observatory Earthscope.

-Most were ‘micro-quakes’ of a magnitude of 2.0 or smaller, and rarely felt by humans.
-But a few larger temblors were recorded; a magnitude-5.3 near Flagstaff even caused minor damage.
+Most were ‘micro-quakes’ of a magnitude of 2.0 or smaller and rarely felt by humans.
+But a few more significant earthquakes were recorded; a magnitude-5.3 near Flagstaff even caused minor damage.